 These principles are meant to help teams deliver the best possible product to customers in an efficient, responsive manner.
 Each aspect of the Scrum methodology reflects these principles.

 So what does the Scrum method look like in practice?
 Scrum teams approach projects in two week sprints—at the end of each sprint, the goal is to have a working iteration of the product.
 With each subsequent sprint the product is improved and developed.
 Tasks and progress are tracked on a Scrum board (essentially just a swimlane chart with cards representing each task).

-Scrum teams meet daily to monitor their progress, discuss next steps, and debrief.
+Scrum teams have daily standups where they meet each day to monitor their progress, discuss next steps, and debrief.
 Additional meetings are held at the beginning and end of each sprint to help the sprint run smoothly.